mlaursen/react-md/packages/theme/README.md

 </tr>
 <tr>
 <td><code>rmd-theme-on-primary</code></td>
 <td>The color to use when text should be displayed on the primary theme color.
-The default behavior is to test if the primary
+The default behavior is to test the primary color&#39;s
-color&#39;s contrast tone.
+contrast tone.
 If the color is considered &#39;dark&#39;, <code>$rmd-white-base</code> will be used.
 Otherwise <code>$rmd-black-base</code> will be used.
 If this isn&#39;t sufficient for your app, you can change this to be any color.
 Just make sure that it meets the contrast accessibility requirements (3.1:1 ratio for large (18px regular or 14px bold) and 4.5:1 for normal text).
 <br /><br /></td>
 </tr>
 <tr>